encode/django-rest-framework/docs/api-guide/validators.md

 The interesting bit here is the `reference` field.
 We can see that the uniqueness constraint is being explicitly enforced by a validator on the serializer field.

 Because of this more explicit style REST framework includes a few validator classes that are not available in core Django.
 These classes are detailed below.
+REST framework validators, like their Django counterparts, implement the `__eq__` method, allowing you to compare instances for equality.

 ---